Kottura: I Taotaomo’na

 Continue reading “Kottura: I Taotaomo’na”

 When you were growing up, did you practice the Chamorro custom of respectfully greeting elders by taking their hand and sniffing it?
 In my family we would just go around giving hugs and kisses to our elders, so when I was introduced to this custom I wasn’t used to it at all!
-Here is a short story in Chamorro about this custom, from a book about Chamorro customs that I found in the KPV collection.
-You can also read more about this custom on Guampedia.
-I’ve included the Chamorro text, English translation, and the original pdf.
-The narration for this story is done by Jay Che’le.
+Here is a short story in Chamorro about this custom, written by Carmen C. Blas, from a book about Chamorro customs that I found in the KPV collection (the direct link to the entire PDF can be found under the References for this post).
+If you would like to learn more about the mannginge’, I have also included a short list of free, online resources for further reading on this Chamorro custom.

 taitai Mas